fennadew/minor-vangogh/README.md

 - [ ] When you swiped there will be a painting animation instead of a like or dislike icon
 - [ ] Loader more into Van Gogh's theme
 - [ ] More animations and smooth transitions
+- [ ] See were you are on the map
+- [ ] Get directions to paintings

 # Lisence